 At the top of the Cluster Node Management UI you can see the “Storage Divergence” indicated.
 This will in effect be the amount of data that will need to be sent between nodes in order to make the all the cluster’s data conform to the current rules.

-Say you have a cluster and want to increase your replication factor to 4 instead of the current 2 replicas.
+Say you have a cluster and want to increase your replication factor to four instead of the current two replicas.

-This would require having 4 nodes in each storage rule - which sets the replication factor to 4.
+This would require having four nodes in each storage rule — which sets the replication factor to four.

-This change will ONLY APPLY TO NEW DATA ENTERING THE SYSTEM, all existing data will only be kept in 2 copies!
+This change will ONLY APPLY TO NEW DATA ENTERING THE SYSTEM; all existing data will only be kept in two copies!

-The reason for this is that the increased replication factor would mean the all data in the entire cluster would have to be transmitted between nodes.
-In a cluster with a large amount of data this might not what you want.
+The reason for this is that the increased replication factor would mean that all data in the entire cluster would have to be transmitted between nodes.
+In a cluster with a large amount of data this might not be what you want.